-Flood Frequency Analysis using the FEH Statistical Method
+Flood Frequency Analysis Using the FEH Statistical Method

 Flooding and flood risk management is of major importance following high profile and devastating floods in recent years.
 This has increased the requirement for flood risk assessments and increased the scrutiny on those who manage and design bridges and culverts including local authority engineering departments.
 The Flood Estimation Handbook (FEH) methods provide the standard methodology for flood design but can be time consuming to implement without the associated software.

-This 1 day course focuses on the FEH statistical method and the use of WINFAP-FEH 3 software to derive a flood peak of a given rarity for any gauged or un-gauged river in the UK.
+This one-day course focuses on the FEH statistical method and the use of WINFAP-FEH 3 software to derive a flood peak of a given rarity for any gauged or un-gauged river in the UK.
 This offers a key starting point for any flood design work.
 Delegates will learn how to use the software effectively to produce flood frequency curves and gain an insight into the different flood estimation methods available, their strengths and limitations and applicability in different situations.

 Our training provider is responsible for developing the WINFAP-FEH software and offers nationally-recognised expertise in the development and application of the FEH flood frequency analysis tools.